 In each case above, the blessing that you use has a specific meaning to them.
 Even if no one else around you understands, it reminds them of why they’re on stage and what is driving their hard work.

-This type of blessing can help them to become more focused during their performance than a more generic blessing such as do your best would.
+This type of blessing can help them to become more focused during their performance than a more generic blessing such as doing your best would.